dataluscorp/browser/toolkit/components/telemetry/docs/data/anonymous-ping.rst

 .. note::

-    This ping is no longer sent by Firefox or Fennec.
+    This ping is no longer sent by Datalus or Fennec.

 This ping is only for product survey purpose and will not track/associate client ID.
 It's used to evaluate custom tab usage and see which app is using our custom tab.